mrshuvalov/translator/README.md

   Receives a word as a path parameter and uses the "words" collection to delete the word from the database if exists.
 The endpoint returns a message confirming the successful deletion of the word.

 TODO:
-1. Optimize webdriver for multiple launches
+1. Get language codes from google page
 2. Create tests to test page parsing logic